 Structure of the Doctoral School

-The Doctoral School Council comprises the Head, the Deputy Head and the Department Coordinators.
+The Doctoral School Council is comprised of the Head of the School and the Department Coordinators.

 The Council examines PhD applications and supervises the admissions process and the evaluation of candidates.
 Successful applications are selected on the basis of the submitted research proposals.